cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return f_zero
 ~~~

-Note that these coefficients can be computed once and then stored, as these
-values remain constant across FROST signing sessions.

-## Commitment List Encoding {#dep-encoding}
+## Commitment List Operations {#dep-encoding}

 This section describes the subroutine used for encoding a list of signer
-commitments into a bytestring that is used in the FROST protocol.
+commitments into a bytestring that is used in the FROST protocol, as well
+as a helper function for extracting signer participant identifiers from
+a commitment list.

 ~~~
   Inputs: